JCallicoat/chains_invent_insanity/README.md

   -d DPI          Generate US Legal sheets at this DPI -w WORDFILE     Use this word file to generate markov chains from
   ```
+Try using custom_wordlist.txt with all the answers from [the custom expansions here](https://github.com/z64/dah-cards) for even more hilarity.

 ## TODO: